Mackiovello/Images/README.md

 * `/images/partials/concept-chatmessage/{?}`
 * `/images/partials/concept-chatattachment/{?}`

-See the [instructions for the SignIn app](https://github.com/StarcounterApps/People#creating-the-first-user) to create a first user.
+See the [instructions for the SignIn app](https://github.com/StarcounterApps/SignIn#default-admin-user) to create a first user.

-### Creating the first user

-This app will set up priviledges for a default admin user group, but does not create that that group.

-The correct way to install this app is:

-1. Install and start SignIn app
-2. Run [`http://localhost:8080/signin/generateadminuser`](http://localhost:8080/signin/generateadminuser).
-Handler of this URL creates the `Admin (System Users)` group and the `admin` user in that group.

 ## Partials